BenjaminPlanterose/UMtools/README.md

 ## Why UMtools?

-Several R-packages have been developed to analyze data from Illumina's DNA methylation microarray platforms.
-In pursuit for the appealing of a wide range of end users, these however tend to sacrifice modularisation for simplicity: standarised pipelines are conceived to be deployed as one rather than being composed by repurposable modules.
+A great range of R-packages have already been developed to analyze data from Illumina's DNA methylation microarray platforms such as minfi, ENmix, ChAMP, EWAStools, etc.

-As a result, the average user performs rudimentary examination of the raw data dissuaded by the scarcity of available tools targetting the beginning of the analysis.
-Very often, these tools already exist but are embedded within established pipelines, are unexported to the main R-package and lack written documentation.

-For all the above, UMtools was developed as modular R-package that focuses on the low-level analysis of Illumina DNA methylation microarray data.
-Instead of the methylation ratio or beta-value, UMtools analyses fluorescence intensity means and standard deviation across beads, stored at the very heart of the IDAT file, Illumina's propietary format.
+Where does UMtools fit in this ecosystem?
+UMtools focuses on the low-level analysis of Illumina DNA methylation microarray data, at the level of fluorescence intensities.
+We believe that we can harvest much more from the IDAT file, Illumina's propietary format.
+For example, the standard deviation across beads has rarely been mentioned in the literature and could be used in applications studying to the technical noise of DNA methylation microarray platforms.
+We have additionally included new tools such as CVlogT, BC(CVlogT), K-caller, Comethylation plots that we developed for the verification of genetic artefacts in the 450K array
+(B. Planterose *et al* (**2021**)) but that could well be employed for other applications.
+Also, as most libraries tend to hide the initial steps of analysis (unexported functions, lack of documentation), we have rescued code (especially from the minfi
+R-package) and wrapped it to ease working at this level.

 ## Tested on